-Although the amended version of this legislation did modify the timelines for proposed unit service reductions or closures, compared to the timeline for a proposed closure of a hospital, and created some exceptions from the requirement, many of these exceptions are poorly defined.
+Although the legislation modifies the timelines for proposed unit service reductions or closures, compared to the timeline for a proposed closure of a hospital, and creates some exceptions from the requirement, many of these exceptions are poorly defined.
 It would be up to the Department of Health (DOH) to determine whether hospitals qualify for the law's exceptions, requiring the use of data that may not be available or is outside of the Department's scope.

 Furthermore, we already have robust processes in place to address such cases.
 In 2021 the Legislature established the Health Equity Impact Assessment requirement as a mechanism for soliciting community input on significant service changes, ensuring that the needs of medically underserved individuals are assessed and addressed, and requiring that hospitals mitigate any negative impacts.
-The law took effect just over one year ago; it should be given a chance to work before adding a redundant process.
+The law took effect less than two years ago; it should be given a chance to work before adding a redundant process.
 The legislation should be rejected for this reason alone.